-Rory has a business background, including being a founder-director and CEO of Wilmington Group plc, launched on the LSE in 1995, a leading, international provider of professional information and training.
+Rory has a business background, he is a founder-director and CEO of Wilmington Group plc, launched on the LSE in 1995, a leading, international provider of professional information and training.

 He is now extensively involved in charities with a particular interest in young people’s disadvantage.
 As well as being Chair of Tender, other voluntary work includes the Chairmanship of Mayfield Athletic, a community sports club where he has recently been involved in the launch of a successful disability junior tennis programme; UK Board membership of Right to Play, a charity bringing sport and play into the lives of children in disadvantaged communities worldwide; Membership of Pilotlight as unremunerated coach and mentor to client charities including Stick ‘n Step; mentor at Tackle Africa; and supporter of The Funding Network, Noah’s Ark Children’s Hospice, Friends from Ireland and The Galana Wildlife Conservancy in Kenya.

 Sue is Head Teacher of Parliament Hill girls school in Camden and until recently was also heading Acland Burghley school.
 Tender and Parliament Hill school have been close allies in supporting young women for over a decade and Sue joined Tender’s board in 2012.

 Amy is the Managing Director of a small consultancy, specialising in strategic planning, organisational change, service proposition and product development, IT programme implementation, stakeholder management and communications.
 She has worked with a wide range of public and private sector organisations in the UK and Europe.